computer-lab/computerlab.io/source/_posts/gift-guide-2017.md

 category: Products
 tags:
 - gifts
 lede: "Can’t figure out what to gift your loved ones this holiday season?
-We have some suggestions"
+We have some suggestions."
 author: Computer Lab
 ---